hazelcast/hazelcast-platform-demos/banking/credit-value-adjustment/README.md

 Firstly, where you manage everything yourself - the Hazelcast servers, C++ pricers, etc.
 If you do it this way, there should be two Hazelcast clusters, connected by WAN replication.

-Secondly, where data is hosted in Hazelcast Viridian, but C++ pricing is still elsewhere.
+Secondly, where data is hosted in Hazelcast Cloud, but C++ pricing is still elsewhere.
-For simplicity, this uses only a single Hazelcast cluster, the one provided by the Viridian.
+For simplicity, this uses only a single Hazelcast cluster, the one provided by Hazelcast Cloud.

-Clusters on Viridian can be linked for WAN replication, so you can add WAN to this yourself easily.
+Clusters on Hazelcast Cloud can be linked for WAN replication, so you can add WAN to this yourself easily.

-### Running on Viridian
+### Running on Hazelcast Cloud

-If the build property `use.viridian` is _true_, the build will be configured for Viridian.
+If the build property `use.hz.cloud` is _true_, the build will be configured for Hazelcast Cloud.

-This requires the `cva-custom-classes-*-jar-with-dependencies.jar` file to be uploaded to Viridian and then all the clients will connect as before.
+This requires the `cva-custom-classes-*-jar-with-dependencies.jar` file to be uploaded to Hazelcast Cloud and then all the clients will connect as before.

-You don't then need to create Hazelcast clusters as Viridian will be used instead.
+You don't then need to create Hazelcast clusters as Hazelcast Cloud will be used instead.

 ## Modules